-Our series of Spring Wedding posts continues with a look at the current trends in bridal fashion and wedding dresses.
-Our amazing Wedding Planners are constantly watching for emerging trends and keep a firm eye on the bridal catwalk shows and industry publications.
-For the top trends in Spring Wedding dresses for 2017, here’s our roundup of the best Spring fashions that the key designers are showcasing this season.
+Our series of Spring wedding posts continues with a look at the current trends in bridal fashion and wedding dresses.
+Here’s our roundup of the best Spring styles that the key designers are showcasing this season.

 We’re delighted to see the return of the bow – it makes us think of all those wonderful eighties fashions!
 Carolina Herrera is currently featuring prominent bows on her bridal gowns on both the front and rear of her designs.
 Some are doubling up as sashes or are tied to become belts, whilst other styles use bows to draw the eye to the shoulder or derriere.
 In all instances these bows are not to be missed – they are big and unmistakably beautiful.